-This Sunday Times bestseller is a shocking and at times darkly funny account of life as a prison officer in one of the country's most notorious jails.
+This Sunday Times bestseller is a shocking and at times darkly funny account of life as a prison officer in HMP Manchester.

 ______________